What Is a Health Savings Account?

-All you need to know about this popular account used to cover healthcare expenses.
+All you need to know about HSAs, the popular account used to cover healthcare expenses.

 A health savings account offers powerful tax benefits that stretch your healthcare dollars further.
 You contribute pretax dollars to the account, and your invested money grows tax-free.
-You can also withdraw money tax-free if you use it for qualified medical expenses (some state taxes might still apply).
+You can also withdraw money tax-free if you use it for qualified medical expenses.
 This triple tax benefit makes HSAs a helpful tool with two roles: You can spend money on current healthcare expenses or invest to cover future ones.

 You also keep your HSA money until you use it, even if you change employers.
 This portability differentiates an HSA from a flexible spending arrangement, another account that covers healthcare expenses.
 You usually lose FSA money if you change employers or have any remaining funds after the plan year (with a few exceptions).

 You might also receive some extra benefits from an employer-sponsored HSA.
 Your employer might contribute money to your HSA (though you can transfer any funds into another HSA, as Morningstar's director of personal finance Christine Benz has explained).
-Additionally, as Morningstar's director of multi-asset ratings Leo Acheson highlights, some employers cover the HSA fees that you'd pay if you opened the HSA on your own.
+Additionally, some employers cover the HSA fees that you'd pay if you opened the HSA on your own.

-If your employer doesn’t sponsor an account, you can use Morningstar research to find a topnotch HSA.
-Our analysts rate HSAs on various criteria including fees, interest rates, and investment quality--depending on whether you use the account for spending or investing.
-You may want to consider Fidelity's offering, which we rate highest in both categories.
+If your employer doesn’t sponsor an account, you can use Morningstar Research to find the best HSAs.
+Our analysts rate HSAs on various criteria including fees, interest rates, and investment quality—depending on whether you use the account for spending or investing.

 How should I use my HSA?
 Many people use their HSAs as spending vehicles—in other words, they use their HSAs to pay for qualifying medical expenses.